Elliot-ML-2025/Imperial-ML-AI-Course-Capstone-Project/README.md

 More detailed descriptions of the algorithms and methods used in each phase can be found in the corresponding folder named after that phase.

 ## Data
 Data for each submission can be found within the data folder.
 This includes initial data and data obtained after each submission.
-There is also an Excel spreadsheet containing all the data and week-by-week analysis of improvements in each function.
+There is also an Excel spreadsheet included containing all the data and week-by-week analysis of improvements in each function.

 ## Repository structure